Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Max makes the team as a cybervator but is not allowed to fight they are only allow him to refuel and give advice to fellow cybervator between rounds which includes who what when where and how to substitute his team's cybervators.

+- Max shows everyone the tech he created which he calls CyTek and suggest maybe he could sub in for a round or two

+  Airiona: Wow I thought what you made before was incredible how do you create this stuff

+  Makkusu: I didn't make it.
+Its I made from some blueprints from the net.
+A lot of it was unfinished so all I did was make a few modifications

+  Makkusu: I call it an Elimter.
+Normally a Cyber.Beast would be able to synergize with a cybervator thanks to thier tail.
+Since everbody including cybervators evovled from plants I used a plant to act as the cyber.beast1,2.

+  Airiona :so you are basicly sending commands to a beserk cyber.beast like a green cybervator.
+So it basicly makes you like a Xybrid.

+  other.person: what how.

+  Max: < Well you see I can also hyperlink with other cybervator see what they are thinking and send comands as well. >

+  other.person: you just hyperlinked to me with out a fist bump.

+  Max: no I did, during the fight(geting blood) / I did it using the right vibration frequency

+  Airiona: This must be the(tech lost to time) lost technology from thousands of years ago Xenos was telling.
+Haha who Cybervators realy are a cancer(find new word) to the world

 - Max and Jax has their first match without Kyshumu who used to do most if not all of the heavy lifting for his team.
 This forces them to utilize thier entire team

   Max's team faces off against a brutally violent team.
 Aarock injures Leona so that they maybe forced to forfeit.

+  With Max's team initially struggling commentators critize their misgivings on the fact that Kyshumu did all of the work

-  Because of what commentators call neptonism Max is on Leona/Tomasina's team as a center. this however means they don't have a backup mainly because they rarely get injured.
+  Because of what commentators call neptonism Max is on Leona's team as a center. this however means they don't have a backup mainly because they rarely get injured.

   Another commentator says he still has to beat all of the green cybervators within his division